spayne/seans_asr_review/README.md

 # github configuration

-## model files need to be installed manually
+## model files need to be downloaded
 cd into src/deepspeech_models and run the download_models.sh.
 They are 1 gb

 # deep speech documentation root: